bull-markets/puppet-mattermost/README.md

 ##### `dir`

 The directory to install Mattermost server on your system.
+Ignored if installing from a package.
 Defaults to `/opt/mattermost-${version}`.

 ##### `symlink`

 The path of the friendly symbolic link to the versioned Mattermost installation directory.
+Ignored if installing from a package.
 Defaults to `/opt/mattermost`.

 ##### `conf`